eloraiby/delaunay/README.md

 ### License

-The delaunay.c source code is licensed under GPL version 3.0 or later.
-If you want it under another license, [contact me](https://github.com/eloraiby/eloraiby.github.com/raw/master/email.svg).
+The delaunay.c source code is licensed under Affero GPL version 3.0 or later.
+While I think this license is the best for OSS, you can obtain a more permissive license suitable for closed source programs for a modest fee.
+You can contact me for that [contact me](https://github.com/eloraiby/eloraiby.github.com/raw/master/email.svg).